paige-marie/cs457_Project/README.md

       - The server remains running and 2 more client players can connect and play.
 Use `ctrl-C` to stop the server.

 ## Message Protocol
-Before every message is are 11 bytes containting the following information:
+Before every message are 11 bytes containting the following information:

 `{
    str: "length",